felixthecat8a/LCD_BacklightRGB/README.md

 }

 void loop() {
-    // Add your loop code here.
+    // Add your code here.
 }
 ```
 ## RGB LCD Displays

 Here are some of the 18-pin RGB displays that I found:
 * The Adafruit RGB LCD displays available in  [backlight positive](https://www.adafruit.com/product/398) and [backlight negative](https://www.adafruit.com/product/399).
 * Sparkfun also has this [one available](https://www.sparkfun.com/products/10862).

-## Comming Soon
-The v1.1.5 release will include new dafault color methods for orange, lime green, teal, sky blue, purple & pink.

 ## Known Issues
 * Release v1.1.1 has an issue with setting the ouput values.
 Update to the latest release to fix the issue.